Introduction: Why Most Software Projects Still Struggle

-This guide covers practical techniques for gathering and documenting requirements—especially for small businesses working with custom software developers.
+This guide covers practical techniques for gathering and documenting requirements, including how AI is changing the process in 2026.
+It is written for small businesses working with custom software developers.

 For custom development support, start here: Custom software development.